 Albanian Sworn Virgins

-In the past when women broke the vow the was punishable by death, but in the present that does not happen anymore.
-Now, the gap of rights between man and woman is smaller in Albania, especially in the central and southern regions.
+In the past when women broke the vow, they were punished by death, but in the present that does not happen anymore.
+Now, the gap of rights between men and women is smaller in Albania, especially in the central and southern regions.
 In contrast, the northern region is still more traditional.
 Now there are between forty and several hundred sworn virgins in Albania, and a few in the neighboring countries.

-If we look for these two cases we can conclude that even today, especially in the Afghanistan case, there is so many differences regardless the rights of man and woman.
-This is two examples of how extreme the traditions and the social division between man and woman can be even today.
+If we look for these two cases we can conclude that even today, especially in the Afghanistan case, there are so many differences regardless of the rights of man and woman.
+These are two examples of how extreme the traditions and the social division between man and woman can be even today.

 Jill Peters Pictures